Salahbendary/Salahbendary/README.md

 </p>

 - 👨‍🎓 I'm a graduate in Electronics and Communication Engineering from Egypt.
-- 💼 Aspiring to become an Embedded Developer and R&D Engineer at Valeo Egypt Company.
+- 💼 Aspiring to become an Embedded Developer and R&D Engineer.
-- 💻 Hobbies: Coding in C language, hitting the gym, and exploring nutrition.

 ## Interests